Left to right: Jackie Robinson, Sal Maglie and Carl Furillo.

-When Johan Santana pitched a one-hitter last week, it was the first time a pitcher for a National League team from New York got credit for a no-hitter since...
+When Johan Santana pitched a one-hitter last week, it was the 1st time a pitcher for a National League team from New York had gotten credit for a no-hitter since...

 Anybody?
 Anybody?
 Bueller?

 We know the Mets had never pitched one before.
 So we've got to go back to the pre-1958 era, with the New York Giants and the Brooklyn Dodgers.

 The oddity is that the no-hitter was pitched by a man who was, quite possibly, the Giant that Dodger fans hated the most (aside from Dodger manager turned Giant manager Leo Durocher): Sal Maglie.
 But it was after Maglie had been traded not just from the Giants to the Cleveland Indians, but from the Indians to... the Dodgers!

 On September 25, 1956, at Ebbets Field, Maglie pitched a no-hitter against the Philadelphia Phillies.
 It was not a perfect game: He walked 2 batters, and, typical of Maglie, a headhunter known as "Sal the Barber" because his fastballs gave batters "close shaves," he hit a batter, Richie Ashburn.

 Only 15,204 fans saw it live.
 Yes, it was a Tuesday, not a weekend game.
 On the other hand, the Dodgers were in the middle of a mad Pennant race with the Milwaukee Braves, which they would win by all of 1 game, and it was at night, not during the workday.

 The Dodgers scored on an RBI groundout by Carl Furillo, a 2-run home run by Roy Campanella, and a Phillies' error on a ground ball by Sandy Amoros.